 Some of the predominant factors which can increase the risk of developing seborrheic dermatitis are as follows:

 1. Neurological conditions such as Parkinson's disease and psychiatric conditions like clinical depression.

 2. A weakened immunity system.
 It is usually observed in people with alcoholic pancreatitis, HIV/AIDS, some types of cancers, and organ transplant recipients.

-3. Post-traumatic stress disorders after experiencing medical conditions such as heart attack
+3. Post-traumatic stress disorders that occur after experiencing medical conditions such as heart attack.

-4. Some medications include drugs such as psoralen, lithium, and interferon.
+4. Some medications including drugs such as psoralen, lithium, and interferon.

 How Is Seborrheic Dermatitis Diagnosed?

 Seborrheic dermatitis can be similar in appearance to other skin conditions like dandruff, psoriasis, eczema, tinea versicolor, or rosacea.